Hwasa: Endorsements

 In 2021, Hwasa was featured in Vogue's February 2021 issue.
 In March, she was featured in a video released to commemorate the opening of the Dolce & Gabbana Seoul Boutique.
 Throughout the year, she continued to feature in various magazines including W Korea with Burberry in March, Harper's Bazaar with Louis Vuitton in April, Vogue Japan with Dolce & Gabbana in July and W Korea with Dolce & Gabbana in November.

 In December, she was selected as the model for CityLabs debut game Taego M (MMORPG).

-In September 2022, Hwasa together with Exo's Kai became brand ambassadors for the South Korean health and beauty brand, Olive Young.
+In April 2022, Hwasa was selected as the model for Ash shoes.
+In September, Hwasa together with Exo's Kai became brand ambassadors for the South Korean health and beauty brand, Olive Young.
 The duo's nationwide campaign started on September 15 as featured on the company's social media.

 In 2023, Hwasa teamed up with Louis Vuitton for the February issue of Marie Claire.

 In March, she was selected as the model for Ottogi's Jin Bibimmyeon.
 She went on to attend a few fashion shows and events including Ferragamo's photo call event for their Spring/Summer 2023 collection in March, the Louis Vuitton Women's Pre-Fall show in April, the 75th Bvlgari Serpanti Anniversary event in June, the Diesel Spring/Summer Fashion show at Milan in September and the Valentino L'école Collection Fashion show at Paris in October.

-In August 2025, Hwasa was selected as the brand model for the "R.E.D Blemish Clear Soothing Active Essence" by the dermocosmetic brand Dr. G.
+In August 2025, Hwasa was selected as the brand model for the "R.E.D Blemish Clear Soothing Active Essence" by the dermocosmetic brand Dr. G. In March 2026, Hwasa was chosen as the brand model for CJ Wellcare's Byocore Probiotics.
+She was also selected as the exclusive model for one of Korea's major fried chicken chains, Mexicana Chicken.
+In April, she was selected as the model for the lingerie brand, Comfort Lab.